mdavis2204/CiteSeek/README.md

 ## About

 ### CiteSeek is a program developed by MNM Technologies.
 It utilizes a WinForms GUI and C++ to locate car citations efficiently.
-This is done through merge sort and quicks sort, and the program compares the time taken to sort by both methods.
+This is done through merge sort and quick sort, and the program compares the time taken to sort by both methods.

 ## Installation